There are approximately 240 boys in the Prep School and 590 in the Senior School.

 Yes.
 If you are unable to visit the school in person, the College may be able to make arrangements for your child to sit entrance assessment tests at their current school or at the British Embassy.
 Alternatively, if you are visiting the UK at an appropriate time, the assessment can be carried out during your visit.

-The cost of a return journey is £9.80 per day.
-Unfortunately, there is no reduction in cost for one way travel.
-If there is space, occasional users may travel on the coach at a cost of £7.80 per journey.
+The cost of a return journey is £10.10 per day and the cost of a single or late coach ticket is £8.
+If there is space, occasional users may travel on the coach.
 This must be requested in advance and a temporary pass will be issued by College Admins at the Main Reception desk.

-The College operates a late coach service, at no additional charge, which leaves school at 5.15pm every evening, other than Fridays.
+The College operates a late coach service, at no additional charge for those who have paid for the regular coach service.
+It leaves school at 5.15pm every evening, other than Fridays.

 List of Late Coach Routes